Decidability of Two Truly Concurrent Equivalences for Finite Bounded Petri Nets: Conclusion and Future Research

 \section{Conclusion and Future Research}

 We have extended Vogler's proof technique in \cite{Vog91}, based on ordered markings, that he used to prove decidability of (strong) fully-concurrent bisimilarity for safe nets, to bounded nets by means of indexed ordered markings.
-The extension is flexible enough to be applicable also to other similar equivalences, such as causal-net bisimilarity \cite{vG15,Gor20a}.
-While decidability of fully-concurrent bisimilarity for bounded nets was already proved by Montanari and Pistore \cite{MP97}, our result for causal-net bisimilarity is new.
+The extension is flexible enough to be applicable also to other similar equivalences, such as i-causal-net bisimilarity, a novel behavioral equivalence slightly coarser than causal-net bisimilarity \cite{vG15,Gor22}.
+While decidability of fully-concurrent bisimilarity for bounded nets was already proved by Montanari and Pistore \cite{MP97}, our result for i-causal-net bisimilarity is, of course, new.

 However, the approach of \cite{MP97} is not defined directly on Petri nets, rather it exploits an encoding of Petri nets into so-called {\em causal automata}, a model of computation designed for handling dependencies between transitions by means of names.
 In addition to this, their encoding works modulo isomorphisms, so that, in order to handle correctly the dependency names, at each step of the construction costly renormalizations are required.
 Along the same line, recently {\em history-dependent automata} \cite{BMS15a,BMS15b} have been proposed.
 They are a much refined version of causal automata, retaining not only events but also their causal relations.
 Moreover, they are equipped with interesting categorical properties such as having symmetry groups over them, which allow for state reductions.
 As in the former work, the latter ones do not work directly on the net and may require minimizations (albeit \textit{automatic}, in the case of HD automata).
 On the contrary, our construction is very concrete and works directly on the net.
 Thus, we conjecture that, even if the worst-case complexity is roughly the same, our algorithm may perform generally better.